 | Territories (YK, NT, NU) | $2,500 | $4,500+ | Remote logistics + shipping |

-Larger families (4+ people) need higher grain capacity (40,000–64,000 grains), adding $400–$800 to system cost.
-Water hardness above 15 gpg requires premium resin.
+Larger families often need higher grain capacity (40,000–64,000 grains), which can add $400–$800 to system cost.
+Water hardness above 15 gpg may require premium resin.

 | Expense Item | Frequency | Average Cost (CAD) | Notes |